thomasvf/generalization-pc/README.md

-# A Study on Pan-Cancer Generalization on Specific Tasks
+# A Study on the Generalization of Pan-cancer NN Models for Cohort-specific Predictions
-This repo contains code for running the experiments that compare pan-cancer models trained on a gene expression task against models trained with a single cohort.
+This repo contains code for running the experiments that compare pan-cancer (PC) models trained on a gene expression task against models trained with a single cohort.

 ## Dataset